 Geography is a subject that bridges the social and physical sciences.
-Those studying geography develop transferable knowledge and skills which open up a wide range of career opportunities.
-For this reason, it was listed amongst the top ten recession-proof degrees by the Daily Telegraph.
+Those studying geography develop transferable knowledge and skills which open up a wide range of career opportunities..
+As a result, geography students have one of the highest rates of graduate employment.

 Combined with the high regard in which our qualifications are held, this has enabled recent graduates to embark on rewarding careers with a broad range of public and private sector organisations.
 Some are putting their geographical knowledge to direct use working in jobs such as environment assistant for the Environment Agency, ranger, government researcher, resource planner and in business development.
 Other graduates are putting the transferable skills they have gained into practice in careers such as accountancy, teaching and management, and a significant number join graduate training programmes in major organisations.

 Companies employing our graduates in recent years include:

 - British Gas

 - Civil Service

 - Guardian News Group

 - British Council

 - Pricewaterhouse Coopers